Qiskit/qiskit-aer/CONTRIBUTING.md

 ### Building with GPU support

 Qiskit Aer can exploit GPU's horsepower to accelerate some simulations, specially the larger ones.
+GPU access is supported either via CUDA® (NVIDIA® chipset) or ROCm® (AMD® GPUs).

+#### Building with CUDA® support
-GPU access is supported via CUDA® (NVIDIA® chipset), so to build with GPU support, you need to have CUDA® >= 11.2 preinstalled.
-See install instructions [here](https://developer.nvidia.com/cuda-toolkit-archive) Please note that we only support GPU acceleration on Linux platforms at the moment.
+To build with CUDA® support, you need to have CUDA® >= 11.2 preinstalled.
+See install instructions [here](https://developer.nvidia.com/cuda-toolkit-archive).
+Please note that we only support CUDA® GPU acceleration on Linux platforms at the moment.

 Once CUDA® is properly installed, you only need to set a flag so the build system knows what to do: